emanuel/br-blockchain-2/PITCHME.md

 ### Ethereum Challenges

-* Transaction takes couple of minutes to be mined
+* Transaction takes a couple of minutes to be mined
 * Storage and execution is expensive
 * Ecosystem is young
 +++